Article

 • Successful AI adoption depends on clean, integrated data and clear ownership.

-• Beyond financial oversight, CFOs ensure AI initiatives are measurable, governed appropriately, and scaled.
+• Beyond financial oversight, CFOs ensure AI initiatives are measured, governed, and scaled appropriately.

 • Middle market organizations with disciplined AI strategies improve visibility, reduce risk, and build confidence with investors and stakeholders.